 In addition to the proposed instrumentation, a 50 ft by 50 ft survey grid will be set up over the footprint of the SCA.
+This grid will be set up as clearing progresses and will eventually include Phase I, Phase II, and the two basins.
+A grid in Phase III will only be set up if Phase III construction is required.
+Reference points or bench marks in the Phase III area and other areas within Wastebed 13 will be established so that the area outside of the SCA can be monitored as necessary.
 An initial survey will be performed to obtain the elevation of the existing ground.
 In addition, two more surveys are planned after construction of the clay liner and the gravel drainage layer, respectively, to obtain the elevations of the top of these two layers.
 The surveying results, together with the settlement of the foundation SOLW measured by the settlement cells and the settlement profilers, will be used to calibrate the settlement computation models.
 The calibrated model will be used to improve the prediction of future settlement, if needed.